-Beaucaire is a pretty little place, with parks situated all along the canal banks.
-The best time to visit Beaucaire is during the Estivales in July, a reconstruction of the town's medieval fair.
-Visit the town's website for more details (Beaucaire website).
+Beaucaire, South France is a pretty little place, with parks situated all along the banks of the Canal du Rhône.
+The best time to visit Beaucaire is during the Estivales in July, a large festival reconstructing of the town's historic medieval fair.
+Visit the town''s website for more details (Beaucaire website).

 Beaucaire is located on the edge of the Rhône River, with the town of Tarascon on one side of the river and Beaucaire on the opposite bank.
 Beaucaire dates back to the 700 BC.
 The town was later developed by the Romans and it sits on the Via Domitia, a famous Roman road that linked Rome to France and Spain.
 During the Middle Ages the town was frequently fought over by rival invaders, who looked to secure Beaucaires strategic location overlooking the Rhone.

 Beaucaire is famous for its annual fair held since medieval times starting on the 21st of July.
 This six day fair dates back to 1217 when the town was granted an annual trade fair by the Count of Toulouse.
 This was in memory of a famous victory against Simon de Montfort''s forces in the town.